 Entertainment Districts at Walt Disney World

-You can learn more in our Disney Springs dedicated guide.
+You can learn more in our Disney Springs dedicated Guide.

-The Boardwalk is a quarter-mile promenade containing a smaller selection of dining, shopping, and nightlife options.
+The Boardwalk is a quarter-mile promenade with a smaller selection of dining, shopping, and nightlife options.
 It is also the home of the Boardwalk Inn & Villas.
 It looks like a Mid-Atlantic seaside village from the early 1900s.

 Golf at Walt Disney World